451518849/epub_kitty/example/README.md

-# epub_reader_example
+# epub_kitty_example

-Demonstrates how to use the epub_reader plugin.
+Demonstrates how to use the epub_kitty plugin.

 ## Getting Started